 Since we have already mentioned them, a few additional words about the relationship between the wind and the storm.
 If it’s raining, yet the wind’s strength does not change much, then the storm will be quite strong and lengthy.
 This kind of a storm is accompanied by a lot of clouds.
 The wind’s direction might also fluctuate during the storm.

 However, if the wind started prior to the rain, then the storm is going to be tamer and will leave your area within a short period of time.
 A small storm of this kind tends to send less warnings before it comes, but it also leaves you alone much quicker.
+It’s important to know this, especially if you are camping in the rain.

 Paying Attention to the Air Pressure